taype/kcoder/README.md

 # kcoder.io

-This repo is Follow official website source code.
+This repo is Kcoder official website source code.